sage-code/eve/manual/structure.md

 **declare**

-* global constants  ::=  $identifier := value;
+* system constants  ::=  $identifier := value;
-* global variables  ::=  #identifier := value;
+* system variabless ::=  &identifier := value;

 Global members are visible in application with no prefix.

-## Global constants
+## System constants

-Global constants start with prefix "$".
+System constants start with prefix "$".
 Usually are loaded from a configuration file (*.cfg) and do not need to be declared explicit in a _constant_ region.
 They are known by EVE runtime and can be used in all modules.

 **Note:**
-* Global constants can be defined in a configuration file
+* System constants can be defined in a configuration file
-* Global constants can be defined in a library.
+* System constants can be defined in a library.

-Several global constants are provided by EVE environment:
+Several system constants are provided by EVE environment:

 * $eve_home  :eve runtime
 * $pro_home  :project home
 * $eve_lib   :eve lib folder
 * $pro_lib   :project lib folder

-## Global variables
+## System variables

-Global variables are defined in standard library.
+System variables are starting with prefix "&" and are defined in standard library.

 **examples**
 ```
-#error  ** contains last error message
+&error  ** contains last error message
-#stack  ** contains debug information about current call stack
+&stack  ** contains debug information about current call stack
-#trace  ** contains reporting information about executed statements
+&trace  ** contains reporting information about executed statements
-#level  ** contains how deep is the current call stack
+&level  ** contains how deep is the current call stack
 ```

 **notes:**
-* User can create new global variables specific to one application;
+* User can create new system variables specific to one application;
 * Prefix "#" is used to avoid scope qualifier and improve code readability;

 ## Import region